1. Export an Avid DS (Subcap) subtitle file from Avid Media Composer

 Open the free Subtitle Tool & Converter, select "Avid DS (Subcap)" and set "convert" to "SRT".
 Generate and download the file.
 If you have problems converting the file, you can contact the free support.

-3. Use the "Marker Converter" to convert the SRT subtitle file into a MIDI marker file
+3. Use the "Marker Converter" to convert the SRT subtitle file into a YouTube Chapter Markers (.txt) file

-Open the free Marker Converter, select "SRT" and set "convert" to "Avid Pro Tools > Midi Markers (.midi)".
+Open the free Marker Converter, select "SRT" and set "convert" to "YouTube Chapter Markers (.txt)".
 Generate and download the file.
 If you have problems converting the file, you can contact the free support.

 Thats it.
 If the tutorial helped you, please share it and support us on Buy Me A Coffee.
 And if you have any ideas to improve the workflow even more, let us know!